 The box office is the creation of Truth Box.

-Peter Gill Case, owner of Truth Box, said the windows have been strategically placed to provide maximum daylight while using the smallest windows possible.
-In addition the studios are fitted with energy recovery ventilators which helps to conserve energy and supply the block with fresh air.
+Peter Gill Case, the owner of Truth Box, said the windows have been strategically placed to provide maximum daylight while using the smallest windows possible.
+In addition, the studios are fitted with energy recovery ventilators which help to conserve energy and supply the block with fresh air.

 © Nat Rea

 Finding a balance between good building design and total construction expense is the key to utilizing containers in buildings.